ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Spatial Joins

 Probably one of the most useful spatial operations, and one of the most commonly used.
 A spatial join acts similarly to a non-spatial join, however it will join tables based on their location instead of shared attributes.
-A number of options are avalable for a spatial join.
+A number of options are available for a spatial join.
 For our purposes, a simple 'intersect' is all that is necessary.
 Also, as we are primarily interested in the data linked with the spatial features, we will want to create summaries from the joins.
 To achieve this, we will use `Join attributes by location (summary)` from the processing toolbox.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_trees_join_window.JPG?raw=TRUE">